Goutte/godot-addon-ginja/README.md

 ### Demo

 The demo uses a symlink to get as child its sibling `addons/` directory.
-Does not hold through git, beware.
-Just remake the symlink, for now.
+Might not hold through git across platforms, beware.

 ### Inja